codeclou/docker-atlassian-jira-data-center/README.md

 &nbsp;

-### 3rdparty Licenses
+### Trademarks and Third Party Licenses

  * **Atlassian JIRA® Sofware**
+   * Atlassian®, JIRA®, JIRA® Software are registered [trademarks of Atlassian Pty Ltd](https://de.atlassian.com/legal/trademark).
-  * Please check yourself for corresponding Licenses and Terms of Use at [atlassian.com](https://atlassian.com)
+   * Please check yourself for corresponding Licenses and Terms of Use at [atlassian.com](https://atlassian.com).
  * **Oracle Java JDK 8**
+   * Oracle and Java are registered [trademarks of Oracle](https://www.oracle.com/legal/trademarks.html) and/or its affiliates.
+Other names may be trademarks of their respective owners.
-  * Please check yourself for corresponding Licenses and Terms of Use at [www.oracle.com](https://www.oracle.com/)
+   * Please check yourself for corresponding Licenses and Terms of Use at [www.oracle.com](https://www.oracle.com/).

 -----